 It was Jesus who turned out to be the one foreshadowed.
 He was begotten of a divine father and born of a human mother.
 The angel said to Mary, “You will conceive and bear a son, who will be called Son of the Most High, and the Lord God will give to him the throne of his father David.”
 Mary said, “How will this be, since I am a virgin?”
 The angel replied, “The Holy Spirit will come upon you.”
 Being begotten of the Holy Spirit, Christ was both man and God.
 On both the father’s and the mother’s side, he was the son of God in both flesh and spirit.

 Just as God was his ultimate as well as immediate ancestor, so also man was his ultimate and immediate ancestor.
 He most frequently referred to himself as the Son of Man, and like much else about him, this title has not been well understood.
 It was not a reference to Daniel’s vision of one ‘like a son of man’ who, coming before the throne of God, received authority to rule over the nations, but to the eighth psalm.
-It was an affirmation of the fact that he was the son of Adam, which means ‘man’ in Hebrew, as well as the son of God.
+It affirmed that he was the son of Adam, which means ‘man’ in Hebrew, as well as the son of God.
 In Adam himself the two natures were one.
 God expressed his nature in human form, in ‘Adam, the Son of God.’

 ‘When God created man, he made him in the likeness of God.
 Male and female he created them, and he blessed them and named them Adam.’
 Thus in referring to himself as not merely a but the Son of Man, Jesus was stating that he represented man as well as God, thereby affirming that man’s ancestry itself went back to God.
 Likewise, considered from a future point of view, he is called the second, or last, Adam.
 There are but two representatives, the mortal and the immortal, and as in Adam all die, so all who are in Christ will be raised to eternal life.
 You are either in one or in the other.
 Christians should be under no illusion about the theological nature of Darwinism.
 It is as anti-Christ as Islam is, which also denies that Christ was the son of God.
 In Christ, God appeared in human form, because the human form is a divine form.
 In teaching that man descended from the apes, and that there is no Creator, Darwinism attacks Christianity at the very root.